ak1-0/ak1-0/README.md

 I am a QA Automation Engineer with a strong focus on testing and automation for web applications and payment systems.
 My experience includes designing and implementing automated tests to ensure software quality and reliability.

-I am a QA Automation Engineer with a strong focus on testing and automation for web applications and payment systems.
-My experience includes designing and implementing automated tests to ensure software quality and reliability.

 ## Key Projects

 | Project Title                                                             | Description                                                                                                                                          |